deeffest/Youtube-Music-Desktop-Player/README.md

 ## Features
 1. **Background Playback**:
-No need to keep your browser open: Unlike the web version, you can minimize the application window to the system tray while you work, play, or browse other applications.
-Music playback continues uninterrupted.
+Unlike the web version, you can minimize the application window to the system tray while you work, play or browse other applications.
+Music playback is not interrupted.

 2. **Offline Access**:
-Download music for offline listening: Download individual tracks or entire playlists in ``MP3`` format at high quality and listen to them without an internet connection.
-This is perfect for situations with limited or no internet access, like airplane travel or commutes.
+Download individual tracks or entire playlists in high quality MP3 format and listen to them without an Internet connection.
+This is ideal for situations with limited or no internet access.

-3. **Improved Navigation**:
+2. **Improved Navigation**:
-Focus on music with the mini player: Minimize the main window and use the compact mini player for playback controls.
-Convenient controls: Access playback controls through the window thumbnail buttons or the system tray context menu.
+Minimize the main window and use the compact mini player to control playback.
+Playback controls can also be accessed using the window thumbnail buttons or the context menu in the system tray.

 ## Known bugs and defects
 1. large size of the installer (actual since version 1.1).